 OR REPLACE clause causes the materialized view to be replaced

 if it already exists rather than raising an error.

 IF NOT EXISTS clause causes the materialized view only to be

-created or replaced if it does not exist yet.
+created if it does not exist yet.

 COMMENT clause causes a